 - You can use the UF Library Catalog to discover all the research materials UF has access to.
 (Tip: when using the catalog, databases, and some of our other search tools, look for the advanced search feature and limiters for ways to narrow down your results and tailor your search to your interests.)

 - Use reference materials to help you gain more knowledge about a topic at the beginning of your project, or to expand your knowledge during the project.

-- To find a specific journal, you can use the catalog to find it, or use this journal search tool, or visit the Philosophy Journals tab on this research guide to see a list of philosophy journals.
+- To find a specific journal, you can use the catalog to find it, or use this journal search tool, or visit the Journals tab on this research guide to see a list of Classics journals.

 - Explore the links compiled on this guide for resources that may relate to your research.

 - Use software like EndNote to keep track of what you find during the research process.